 Among the organizations with which the first lady is committed to working are the Arkansas Symphony Orchestra (she’s served as a member of the ASO guild for several years), the Museum of Discovery and Arkansas Children’s Hospital.
 In the past, Mrs. Hutchinson has served on regional boards of the American Heart Association and the Alzheimer’s Foundation of America.

 A native of Atlanta, Georgia, Susan grew up “as blue-collar as you can get” as the second of seven children.
 She was the valedictorian of Fulton High School with designs on being a doctor once she attended college at Bob Jones University in South Carolina.
 Instead, after graduation she taught biology and algebra in Memphis, where she maintained a relationship with an ambitious Arkansas man she met in college named Asa Hutchinson.

-The governor and first lady have now been married for 42 years.
-They have four children, five grandchildren and a 5-year-old rescue cat named Snowflake.
+The governor and first lady have now been married for 48 years.
+They have four children, seven grandchildren and a 11-year-old rescue cat named Snowflake.

 On August 13, 2015, the first lady was named co-chairman of the L.C. and Daisy Bates Museum Foundation's brick fundraiser to preserve Little Rock's rich history in the civil rights movement.
 Proceeds will go toward renovations at the former home of civil-rights activist Daisy Lee Gatson Bates.
 To participate in the ongoing initiative, click here.

 Asa Hutchinson is the 46th governor of the State of Arkansas.
 In 2018, he was re-elected with 65% of the vote, having received more votes than any other candidate for governor in the state's history.

 He has won recognition for the state as a leader in computer science education, cut taxes by $150 million, and signed a law that exempts the retirement pay of veterans from state income tax.